ArielSaldana/arielsaldana.github.io/projects/index.md

 ---

 title: Ariel Saldana's projects | Ahhriel
 description: Open source Projects for developers by developers!
-Find recent projects I've worked on.
+Get the inside stories about successes and obstables I've went through in projects Before, after and during Development.
 category: projects
 layout: index